-18.1 Medical Insurance: Each regular or probationary employee of the Project and their dependents are eligible for health, accident and major medial insurance coverage under the plan provided by the Project.
-Application for employee and dependent coverage must be made within two (2) months after the date of employment.
+18.1 Medical Insurance: Each regular or probationary employee of the Project and their dependents are eligible for health, accident and major medical insurance coverage under the plan provided by the Project.
+Application for employee and dependent coverage must be made within thirty (30) days after the date of employment.
 Information about the plan is available at the Project Office.
-Health Plan coverage will be provided on the first of the month following sixty days after the beginning of the employee's first full month of employment.
+Health plan coverage will be provided on the first of the month following thirty (30) days after the beginning of the employee's first full month of employment.
 The Project will contribute to the payment of premiums as follows: